henkmollema/StartupModules/README.md

         .UseStartup<Startup>();
 ```

-This will automatically discover startup modules (and application initializer) in the entry assembly of your application.
+This will automatically discover startup modules (and application initializers) in the entry assembly of your application.
 You can also specify an array of assemblies to discover startup modules from:

 ```cs
 .UseStartupModules(typeof(Startup).Assembly, typeof(SomeTypeInAnotherAssembly).Assembly)